Free boundary regularity for a spectral optimal partition problem with volume and inclusion constraints: Some useful results and remarks

 Let us also stress that it is standard to define the Sobolev space $H^1_0$ on a quasi-open set $\Omega\subset \R^N$ as If $\Omega$ is an open set, this definition coincides with the usual one, see~\cite[Section~3.3.5]{HenrotPierre} for more details.

 \textbf{Acknowledgements:} Dario Mazzoleni has been partially supported by the MUR via PRIN projects, funded by the European Union -- Next Generation EU, ``$NO^3$'' P2022R537CS (CUP\_F53D23002810006) and ``Mathematics for Industry 4.0'' P2020F3NCPX (CUP\_F19J21017440001), and by the INdAM-GNAMPA project 2024 CUP\_E53C23001670001.
-Hugo Tavares and Makson S. Santos are partially supported by the Portuguese government through FCT - Fundação para a Ciência e a Tecnologia, I.P., under the projects UID/MAT/04459/2020 and PTDC/MAT-PUR/1788/2020.
+Hugo Tavares and Makson S. Santos are partially supported by the Portuguese government through FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the projects UID/MAT/04459/2020 and PTDC/MAT-PUR/1788/2020.
+Hugo Tavares is also partially supported by FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P. within the scope of the project \emph{Spectral Optimal Partitions: geometric and numerical analysis}, reference 2023.13921.PEX

 \textsc{Dario Mazzoleni}\\ Dipartimento di Matematica ``F. Casorati''\\ University of Pavia\\ Via Ferrata 5, 27100 Pavia (Italy)\\ \texttt{dario.mazzoleni@unipv.it}